ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 - Function
 - Pivot

-# More than one table
+# More than one table ?!
+In real
 ## UNION/EXCEPT/INTERSET
 leetcode 608
 If the question can be divide and conque.
 Union can simply add the result.